Catroidvania/stugpatcher/README.md

 2. locate your `app.asar` in the stugio steam page > gear icon > manage > browse local files > resources
 3. copy `app.asar` and `app.asar.unpacked` to the folder with `stugpatcher.py`
 4. add asset packs (see below) to the `packs` folder
+5. open the command line and cd into the repository
-5. run `python stugpatcher.py`, it might take a minute or two to extract the first time
+6. run `python stugpatcher.py` in the command line, it might take a minute or two to extract the first time
-6. copy `app_modded.asar` back to the steam files and rename to replace the orignal `app.asar`
+7. copy `app_modded.asar` back to the steam files and rename to replace the orignal `app.asar`

 running `clean.bat` deletes `app_modded.asar`, `app_modded.asar.unpacked`, and `stugio_src`